gschmutz/integration-architecture-workshop/04-working-with-activemq-broker/README.md

 ### A in "Action"

-To put message with payload "foobar" to queue ow-queue on local broker
+To put message with payload `foobar` to queue `ow-queue` on the local broker

 ```
 a -p "foobar" ow-queue
 ```

-Put message with payload of file foo.bar to queue ow-queue on local broker, also set a property
+Put message with payload of file `foo.bar` to queue `ow-queue` on local broker, also set a property

 ```
 a -p "@foo.bar" -Hfoo=bar ow-queue
 ```

-Browse five messages from queue ow-queue.
+Browse five messages from queue `ow-queue`

 ```
 a -c 5 ow-queue
 ```

-Get message from queue and show JMS headers
+Get message from the `ow-queue` and show JMS headers

 ```
 a -g -j ow-queue
 ```

-Put 100 messages to queue ow-queue (for load test etc)
+Put 100 messages to queue `ow-queue` (for load test etc)

 ```
 a -p "foobar" -c 100 ow-queue
 ```

-Put file foo.bar as a byte message on queue ow-queue
+Put file `foo.bar` as a byte message on queue `ow-queue`

 ```
 a -p "@foo.bar" -t bytes ow-queue
 ```

-Read all XML files in a folder input an put them on queue ow-queue.
-Files are deleted afterwards.
+Read all XML files in a folder input and put them on queue `ow-queue`
 ```
 a -R "input/*.xml" ow-queue
 ```

+Files are deleted afterwards.

-Put file foo.json as map message on queue ow-queue
+Put file `foo.json` as map message on queue `ow-queue`

 ```
 a -p "@foo.json" -t map ow-queue
 ```

-Put a map message on a queue using json as the format of the payload
+Put a map message on the queue `ow-queue` using JSON as the format of the payload

 ```
 a -p "{\"a\":\"a message tool\"}" -t map ow-queue